The Complete Beginner's Path

 Chapter 8: Image / Video Tokenizers

 Modern generative models don't operate on raw pixels.
-They first tokenize images into discrete codes using a VQ-VAE (or FSQ), then model the distribution of codes using a transformer or diffusion model.
+They first tokenize images into compact representations using a VAE or VQ-VAE, then model the distribution of those representations using a transformer or diffusion model.
 This is the architecture behind Stable Diffusion, DALL-E, and MAGVIT.

 The tokenizer compresses a 256×256 image to, say, a 32×32 grid of codebook indices.
 That's 1,024 tokens instead of 196,608 pixel values — a 192× compression.
 A transformer can then model these tokens autoregressively, just like words.